leodeslf/leaf/src/ux/ux_foundations_ixd.md

 #### Accessibility

-**All people shall be able** to perceive, understand, navigate, and interact with a product, **regardless or their abilities**, and they can contribute equally.
+**All people shall be able** to perceive, understand, navigate, and interact with a product, **regardless of their abilities**, and they can contribute equally.

 Accessibility is often a legal requirement.